-The project is registered in [www.clinicaltrials.gov](http://www.clinicaltrials.gov)
+The project is registered in www.clinicaltrials.gov

-7 Ethical conducts of the study
+7 Ethical conduct of the study

 The study will be conducted in accordance with the ethical principles set forth in the current version of the Declaration of Helsinki.
 Children in the participation classes that are not enrolled in the study will be invited to participate in all activities that are like what could happen during the school day anyway, but without any examinations and data registration.